 And if you don’t think documenting your marketing plan or strategy is important, think again.
 Remember: marketers who document strategy are 538%(!) more likely to report success than those who don’t.

-Finally, for those who are stoked to start planning, we created a marketing toolkit that allows you to work through building your very own marketing strategy.
+Finally, one last reminder that for those who can't wait to dig in and start planning, we created a marketing toolkit that allows you to work through building your very own marketing strategy.
 Happy planning!

 Feed your marketing mind and keep your skills sharp by opting into our weekly newsletter, packed with lessons we’ve learned firsthand.
 You won’t regret it.